School planning for curriculum implementation

 Purpose of resource

-The School planning for curriculum implementation support provides advice for school leaders in aligning curriculum implementation to the Strategic Improvement Plan (SIP) and in developing implementation and progress monitoring (IPM) aligned to the phases of curriculum implementation.
+School planning for curriculum implementation support provides advice for school leaders in aligning curriculum implementation to the School Excellence Plan (SEP) and in developing implementation and progress monitoring (IPM) aligned to the phases of curriculum implementation.

 Target audience

 The audience for this resource is school principals, executive teams and school staff.
-Directors, Educational Leadership (DELs) and Principals, School Leadership (PSLs) can also use it to guide schools with their IPM development.
+Directors, Educational Leadership (DELs), School Leadership (PSLs), Principals in Residence (PIRs) and Principal Coach Mentors (PCMs) can also use this resource to guide schools with their IPM development.

 When and how to use